rux-lang/Web/src/api/format/writeint.md

 | `builder` | `*StringBuilder` | The builder to append to.          |
 | `value`   | `int64`          | The value to write.                |

-There is one overload rather than one per width: a narrower signed value widens to `int64` on the way in, which loses nothing, so `WriteInt(&builder, x as int64)` covers every signed type.
+There is one overload rather than one per width: a narrower signed value widens to `int64` on the way in, which loses nothing, so `WriteInt(@builder, x as int64)` covers every signed type.

 ## Remarks